(Re)solving the Complex Multiscale Morphology and V-shaped Spectral Energy Distribution of a Newly Discovered Strongly Lensed Little Red Dot in A383: Component decomposition

+The blue component is consistently compact but mostly resolved, with effective radii of $0\farcs03$ in the F200W band and increasing to $\sim 0\farcs05$ at longer wavelengths (F356W).
+The only exception occurs in the bluest filters (F090W/F115W), where a PSF model provides an equally acceptable fit, implying $r_{\rm e} \lesssim 0\farcs015$ (half the PSF FWHM of F090W).
+Toward longer wavelengths, the two components become increasingly blended, as the PSF broadens and the red component becomes brighter relative to the blue.

+Constraining the size of the red component is challenging.
+In the SW bands, faint surrounding emission introduces a degeneracy between its intrinsic extent and the low-surface-brightness emission (Appendix~\ref{app:galfit_tests}).
+In the LW bands, the red component dominates the flux, but the larger PSF leads to poor constraints.
+For these reasons, we adopt a PSF parameterization for the fiducial model, while emphasizing that the current data do not uniquely distinguish between a truly unresolved source and a very compact resolved component.
+Nevertheless, we can place a conservative upper limit using F444W, the band where the red component is brightest and least affected by faint extended emission (Section~\ref{sec:extendedcomp}).
+Adopting half the PSF FWHM ($\sim0\farcs14$) as an approximate resolution limit, we obtain $r_{\rm e} \lesssim 0\farcs07$.

-Taken together, the results reveal a structurally complex system composed of a red component, a blue component, and a connecting bridge.
-Their structural parameters vary with wavelength, hinting at different physical contributions to the emission in each band, such as compact stellar and/or AGN continuum, along with more extended nebular line emission.
+Taken together, the results reveal a structurally complex system in which the red and blue components sit in close proximity, separated by only $\sim0\farcs18$.
+Their structural parameters vary with wavelength, hinting at different physical contributions to the emission in each band, such as compact stellar and/or AGN continuum, along with potential extended nebular-line emission, as we explore in Section~\ref{sec:sedcomponents}.